-eCommerce has become a game changer for many industries including the beverage alcohol space.
-After Amazon purchased the grocery giant Whole Foods in 2017 and with recent reports disclosing the online giant’s plans to open dozens of new grocery stores in several major U.S. cities, it is now clear that the entire food & beverage industry has officially entered the era of eCommerce transformation and digital competition.
+eCommerce has become a game-changer for many industries including the beverage alcohol space.
+After Amazon purchased the grocery giant Whole Foods in 2017 and with recent reports disclosing the online giant’s plans to open dozens of new grocery stores in several major U.S. cities, it is now clear that the entire B2C and B2B beverage & food industry has officially entered the era of eCommerce transformation and digital competition.
 When it comes to eCommerce opportunities for wine and spirits manufacturers, distributors, and wholesalers, they are now in a unique position to differentiate against its competitors as most of these businesses still conduct commerce through traditional offline sales channels.
 According to Rabobank, U.S. online alcohol sales reached USD 1.7bn in 2017.
 While this currently accounts to less than 1% of the overall alcohol sales, which in 2018 reached US$253.8 bn, growth within online channels is dwarfing that of brick-and-mortar retail.

 Despite the many benefits eCommerce can bring, many alcohol vendors have yet to introduce online ordering capabilities.
 In the era of online purchasing where digital transformation is no longer a competitive advantage but the only way to remain relevant, traditional offline businesses must consider making a move online.
 In today’s post, we’d like to talk about how eCommerce can enhance the wine and spirits industry, discuss the reasons why wine and spirits brands may be slower in adopting eCommerce, and touch upon the technologies that can help support a digital transformation.

 Why Wine and Spirits Brands Are Slower Adopters of eCommerce